pnnl/HyperNetX/docs/source/algorithms/hedge2vec.rst

 The Node2Vec algorithm is applied independently on the line graphs associated to the nodes/edges of the hypergraph to create separate embedding spaces to account for the difference in meaning between the values of the nodes and edges.

 .. image:: ../images/bip2line.png
-   :width: 300px
+   :width: 600px
    :align: center

 For a complete hyperedge embedding, we concatenate the Node2Vec embedding of the hyperedge with the centroid of the Node2Vec embeddings of all nodes contained in the hyperedge.

 .. image:: ../images/complete_h2v_embedding.png
-   :width: 300px
+   :width: 600px
    :align: center

 Alternatively, when performing a hypernode embedding, we concatenate the Node2Vec embedding of the hypernode with the centroid of the Node2Vec embeddings of all edges that contain the hypernode.

 Usage Example
 -------------
-Below is an example of how to use the matching algorithms module.
+Below is an example of how to use the HEdge2Vec algorithms module.

 ```python
 from hypernetx.algorithms.hedge2vec import Hedge2Vec